 - I will not use any non-instructor approved electronic device to assist me on an exam.

 - I will not plagiarize someone else’s work and turn it in as my own.

 - I will not remove the exam from this room, either on test day or the day it is reviewed in class.
-I acknowledge that this exam belongs to the School of Business Administration.
+I acknowledge that this exam belongs to the College of Business Administration.
 Removing exam material from the classroom without express permission is considered academic misconduct.